-Over recent years Potton & Burton has also developed a strong focus on good quality children’s books, which have included classics such as the bestselling Herbert the Brave Sea Dog, which has sold over 40,000 copies in New Zealand and has been translated into Te Reo Maori for it’s 10th Anniversary, and the hugely successful Explore & Discover series.
+Over the last decade Potton & Burton has also developed a strong focus on good quality children’s books, which have included classics such as the bestselling Herbert the Brave Sea Dog, which has sold over 40,000 copies in New Zealand and also been translated into Te Reo Maori, and the hugely successful Explore & Discover series.

 Potton & Burton is proudly independent, and actively values the freedom to publish books that inspire and matter, and to maintain a committed and hands-on involvement in every book that is published.